epinzur/rag_datasets/legal_documents/nda.md

 2.1 **Use of Confidential Information**:
 The Receiving Party agrees to:
 - Use the Confidential Information solely for the purpose of fulfilling its obligations under the **Software Development Agreement** (entered into on **September 15, 2024**) between the parties,
-- Not disclose Confidential Information to any third parties without prior written consent of the Disclosing Party, except as permitted in Section 2.3.
+- Not disclose Confidential Information to any third parties without prior written consent of the Disclosing Party, except as permitted in **Section 2.3**.

 2.2 **Protection of Confidential Information**:
 The Receiving Party agrees to take all reasonable measures to protect the confidentiality of the Confidential Information, including, but not limited to, ensuring that:
-- Only employees, contractors, or agents who need access to the Confidential Information for the purposes set out in Section 2.1 are given access, and
+- Only employees, contractors, or agents who need access to the Confidential Information for the purposes set out in **Section 2.1** are given access, and
 - Such individuals are bound by confidentiality obligations no less restrictive than those in this Agreement.

 2.3 **Permitted Disclosures**: